Get started with Ubuntu Pro for WSL¶

 This page refers to features that require an Ubuntu Pro subscription and access to the Ubuntu Pro for WSL application.
 The application is currently in beta and not yet generally available.

 Windows Subsystem for Linux (WSL) is an easy and fast way to run Ubuntu on a Windows machine.
-Ubuntu Pro for WSL (UP4W) automatically attaches Ubuntu WSL instances to your Ubuntu Pro subscription.
+Ubuntu Pro for WSL automatically attaches Ubuntu WSL instances to your Ubuntu Pro subscription.
 Developers get to use Ubuntu WSL while benefiting from the stability, security and compliance offered by Ubuntu Pro.

 What you will do¶

-Install UP4W from the Microsoft Store
+Install Pro for WSL from the Microsoft Store

-Configure UP4W with a Pro token
+Configure Pro for WSL with a Pro token

 Test automatic Pro-attachment of WSL instances

-If you already have Ubuntu WSL pre-installed
+If you already have instances of Ubuntu on WSL installed

 Read our how-to guide on backup and restore.